Tue 6 November 2018

 From the coast there are some spectacular walking routes that take you up to the cliff tops.
 The views are breathtaking.
 The route “Ecological Path” starts at Aula Del Mar and goes North and South.
 Along the route you will find boards that give information on history, culture and wildlife.

-The Galería de Arte on the Partida San Antonio exhibits the work of Georgie Poulariani His work is a stunning example of the welded steel sculpture that you will see all over the Costa Blanca area.
-Most of the roundabouts have examples and some of them are works of art in their own right.
+The Galería de Arte on the Partida San Antonio exhibits the work of Georgie Poulariani His work is a stunning example of the welded steel sculptures that you will see all over the Costa Blanca area.
+Most of the roundabouts have examples of these sculptures and some of them are works of art in their own right.

-Benissa has lots of supermarkets, banks, butchers and bakers, as well as any other service you need.
+Benissa has lots of supermarkets, banks, butchers and bakers, as well as all the other amenities you need.
 There is a fantastic fresh produce market every Saturday which winds its way through the old town and in to the central plaza.
 Its a lovely way to spend a Saturday morning even if you don’t want to buy much.
 Wander round and have an ice cream in the plaza, sitting next to the fountain.

 Restaurants and eateries.

 Benissa has some excellent places to eat to suit every budget.
 Casa Del Maco is one of the best and its a beautiful setting for a special celebration.
-Pedramala is also exceptional if you want steak.
 Nou tapas Vizcaino and Cuina de Dos are very good for Spanish tapas.
+Chaplin is a great family pizzeria/ run tapas bar with excellent food, service and value for money.
 If you want to fill your belly with an excellent 3 course “menu del día” for 10 or 11 euros (and that includes wine and coffee!) try Bar Frau, opposite the Mercadona supermarket in Benissa town.
 It has a great atmosphere and for no frills food, its unbeatable.
 Also a very good chance to practice your Spanish.

 Benissa is a bustling town with something for everyone.
 If its bright lights and nightclubs your after, head for Moraira or Calpe.
 Benissa Costa is a place of contrasts.
 Of peace and tranquillity and breathtaking views.
 Its a wonderful place to base yourself to explore the Costa Blanca.
 Its also a wonderful place to settle if you want to relocate…… to a wonderful place next to the sea.

 ” I LOVE THE BEACH.
 I LOVE THE SEA.
-ALL MY LIFE I LIVE WITHIN- IN FRONT OF THE SEA” Rafael Nadal
+ALL MY LIFE I LIVE WITHIN- IN FRONT OF THE SEA” Rafa Nadal